OpenNebula/docs/source/administration/storage/ceph_ds.rst

 .. warning:: This driver requires that the OpenNebula nodes using the Ceph driver must be Ceph clients of a running Ceph cluster.
 More information in `Ceph documentation <http://ceph.com/docs/master/>`__.

-.. warning:: The hypervisor nodes need to be part of a working Ceph cluster and the Libvirt and QEMU packages need to be recent enough to have support for Ceph.
-For Ubuntu systems this is available out of the box, however for CentOS systems you will need to manually install `this version <http://ceph.com/packages/qemu-kvm/>`__ of qemu-kvm.

 Requirements
 ============